Alex Deans: Recognition

 Deans' recognition began in early 2014 when he was one of twelve named as a "Future Leader under 25" by Maclean's magazine, described as an "elite group of young people who are outstanding in their fields."
-HIs wok was recognized by Governor General David Johnston in a speech at the Milken Institute Global Conference Canadian CEO Dinner in Los Angeles, California.
+His work was recognized by Governor General David Johnston in a speech at the Milken Institute Global Conference Canadian CEO Dinner in Los Angeles, California.
 Later that year, Deans won second prize at the Intel International Science and Engineering Fair in Los Angeles, California.
 The Lincoln Laboratory at MIT offered him naming rights to a minor planet at 16 years old.
 The iAid was named as one of the "Top 50 Ideas Worldwide for Technology in Health, Energy, and Medicine" by the Organization of American States.

 iAid began exhibiting at the Ontario Science Centre in the Weston Family Innovation Centre.
 Deans became Royal Bank of Canada's official ambassador for its ChangeAgents program, partnering with the band Hedley to promote the project.
 Starting in 2015, Deans joined the WE Day stadium tour alongside Demi Lovato and Prime Minister Justin Trudeau, speaking to 200,000 youth, starting at the Scotiabank Arena.
 In 2017, Deans partnered with ACCO Brands and MeadWestvaco for a digital campaign with Five Star to promote creativity.

 From 2018 to 2023, he has spoken publicly about developing leadership.
 He met with Prince Harry and John Major at 10 Downing Street around developing the next generation of leaders.
 He later gave TEDx talks in Monte Carlo and Frankfurt, among other European cities.